Ilyana Karthas

 Bio

 Ilyana Karthas joined the history faculty after teaching for three years at McGill University in both the History Department and Women’s Studies Program.
-She teaches courses in Modern European intellectual and cultural history, specializing in 19th and 20th century France.
-Her research interests focus on the development of national identity, modern aesthetics, and ideologies of gender.
-Professor Karthas also teaches courses as part of the Gender Concentration and she is an Affiliate Faculty member of both the Women’s and Gender Studies Department and the Kinder Institute.
-In 2010-2011, she served as the first Scholar’s Chair offered by the Department of Women’s and Gender Studies in which she awarded a research stipend, delivered a public lecture, and taught a seminar in the WGST Department.
-In 2013, she was awarded the Maxine Christopher Shutz Award for Distinguished Teaching & Lecture and, in 2020, she was awarded the Alumnae Anniversary Award for Excellence in Teaching.
+She teaches courses in Modern European intellectual and cultural history, modern France, the First World War, gender & women’s history, and visual culture.
+Her research interests focus on national identity formation, modern aesthetics, visual culture, and women’s & gender history.
+Professor Karthas also teaches courses as part of the Gender Concentration, and she is an Affiliate Faculty member of both the Women’s and Gender Studies Department and the Kinder Institute on Constitutional Democracy.
+In 2010-2011, she served as the first Scholar’s Chair offered by the Department of Women’s and Gender Studies.
+In 2013, she was awarded the MU Maxine Christopher Shutz Award for Distinguished Teaching & Lecture and, in 2020, she was awarded the Alumnae Anniversary Award for Excellence in Teaching.
 She has been invited to participate in public lectures at the National WWI Museum in Kansas City.

 HIST 1510: The History of Modern Europe